Rangitukia NZ Wars memorial

 The government sent arms and a company of military settlers and some Hawke’s Bay volunteers commanded by Brevet-Major James Fraser and Lieutenant (later Major) Reginald Biggs.
 The force, some 100 men, landed at Te Awanui near the mouth of the Waiapu River on the night of 5 July 1865.
 Kōhere’s coastal pa, Te Hātepe, was the colonial force’s base during their operations around Waiapu.

 One of the five men buried at Rangitukia appears to have died not long after the force arrived.
 According to the Hawke’s Bay Herald, military settler Private Walter Laurie was wounded severely in the neck on 19 July in a skirmish against Hauhau outside Kōhere’s pā.
-It is unclear when Laurie died; he is not named in official casualty lists.
+It is unclear when Laurie died; his name is not found on official casualty lists.

 Fraser and Wahawaha marched on Pukemaire on 3 October.
 Their force of nearly 400 colonial and kūpapa troops included some 50 Forest Rangers under Captain Charles Westrupp and Lieutenant Ross, who had landed from HMS Brisk the previous day.
 Pukemaire was a ‘formidable’ position 10 km from the camp; the trenched hill with two connected pā was defended by several hundred Hauhau.
 After a day of fighting in pouring rain, the colonial force returned to Te Hātepe with two fatal casualties.